8-bitArcade/MythosTactica/HOW_TO_PLAY.md

-# How to Play Ancient Beast
+# How to Play Mythos Tactica

 ## Table of Contents
 - [Getting Started](#getting-started)